se-edu/se-book/testing/testingTypes/systemTesting/what/text.md

 <tip-box>

-:package: Suppose the SUT is a browser supposedly capable of handling web pages containing up to 5000 characters.
+{{ icon_example }} Suppose the SUT is a browser supposedly capable of handling web pages containing up to 5000 characters.
 Given below is a test case to test if the SUT fails gracefully if pushed beyond its limits.

 ```
 Test case: load a web page that is too big